amrit06/assignment/README.md

 # assignment
-this is first branch of assignment. going to merge this to master
+this is master. i haved added branch called cats.